dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 ~~~

 There are two type synonyms: one for the source representation of expressions
-and one for typed expressions.
-This is a general pattern used in the MIL
+and one for type annotated expressions.
+This is a general pattern used in the
-implementation for many other data types, like type definitions, constructors
+MIL implementation for many other data types, like type definitions,
-definitions, function definitions etc.
+constructors definitions, function definitions etc.

 ~~~
 type SrcExpr = Expr Var () SrcType SrcType